Alya Sometimes Hides Her Feelings in Russian: Other students

 A first-year high school student and Sayaka's best friend.
 She has blond hair with a loose perm.

 She cannot feel other people's emotions, only acknowledge them, so she only acts as what others would like to see for her benefit.
 Moreover, she is able to analyze things around her rationally.

-She planted several shills during the Student Congress in order to place Alisa at a disadvantage, but eventually decided to stop and partner up with Alisa and Masachika, alongside Sayaka.
+She planted several shills during the Student Congress in order to place Alya at a disadvantage, but eventually decided to stop and partner up with Alya and Masachika, alongside Sayaka.